+Here is a list of Private Sector and Security Jobs for you to consider when researching careers for this field of work.
 The criminal justice field is multifaceted and it includes a wide range of components for effective function.
 Security administration is essential to implement and maintain the security policies of organizations.
 Among criminal justice jobs are security administrators who work in the private sector.
 These individuals commonly work for private companies and handle their security administration needs.
 Security administrators commonly need college education in criminal justice, security, or related area.

 Security administrators help with the development, employment, and maintenance of security policy.
 Many work with other professionals to assess policies and make changes as needed.
 Security administrators commonly monitor systems and evaluate any issues that arise.

 In 2013, the average salary for security administrators was $88,000 per year.
-This salary is deemed high for criminal justice jobs and is considered 42 percent higher than mean salaries for all nationwide job postings.
+This salary is deemed high for criminal justice jobs and is considered 42 percent higher than the mean salaries for all nationwide job postings.
 Actual pay will vary on numerous aspects, like location and experience.

-One of the reasons so many people are turning towards the criminal justice field is the vast array of possibilities that await them.
+One of the reasons so many people are turning toward the criminal justice field is the vast array of possibilities that await them.
 Having a criminal justice degree is not like any other degree.
-Most degrees prepare students for five to ten jobs that they can take up in the rest of their lives.
+Most degrees prepare students for five to ten jobs that they can take up for the rest of their lives.
 However, criminal justice jobs are marked at around the 30 or 40 mark.
 That is right.
 There are 30 or 40 different possibilities out there for criminal justice students.

-Airport security is a great option for criminal justice students, not only as a starting job, but as a career.
+Airport security is a great option for criminal justice students, not only as a starting job but as a career.

 Bail Enforcement Agent

 When looking for a stable career path, pursuing a career in criminal justice could be a good option.
 There are a wide variety of professional options in the criminal justice career path, but one of the most interesting criminal justice jobs is becoming a bail enforcement agent.